 Each Academic Concentration or Study Plan provides one or more Technical Electives that can enhance your career.
 There are many undergraduate course threads that could be considered and these should be discussed with the Director who must prior approve your choices.

-The Study Plans also require a requisite and two elective or requisite courses in Business and Management to enhance your career.
+The Academic Concentrations or Study Plans also require a requisite and two elective or requisite courses in Business and Management to enhance your career.
 This requirement is unique among the other undergraduate discipline Engineering programs.
 The suggested Business and Management courses are shown on the curriculum but could be modified with the prior approval of the Director.
 The Cyber Physical Security study plan requires two Management Information Systems courses.